FAQs About Online RN to BSN Programs

 Students in STU’s online RN to BSN program complete their clinical requirements in two practicum courses: Nursing Leadership and Community Health Nursing.
 Each requires 54 clinical hours, divided between in-class learning and on-site application.

-Clinical projects are tailored to each health care setting, with the goal of identifying issues and solving problems.
-Students also collaborate with nursing leaders, staff members and the local community, while working closely with professors and a preceptor.
+Clinical projects are tailored to each healthcare setting, with the goal of identifying issues and solving problems.
+Students also collaborate with nursing leaders, staff members, and the local community while working closely with professors and preceptors.

 Will I Choose My Own Clinical Site and Preceptor?

 This approach to clinicals makes it easier for RNs to fit the required hours around their weekly nursing schedule.
 You can also choose the best placement for your needs and interests, as well as your career ambitions.
-Some schools provide placement assistance if an RN is having difficulty finding the right fit, but it’s always best to confirm whether this is the case before enrolling.
+Some schools provide placement assistance to RNs who are having difficulty finding the right fit, but it’s always best to confirm this before enrolling.

 St. Thomas University strongly encourages online RN to BSN students to secure their own site and preceptor.
 Help is also available if needed, with the caveat that limited placement options may require commuting within your geographic area.
 Visit the courses section of the program page to learn more.